Isolated Wolf-Rayet Stars and O Supergiants in the Galactic Center Region Identified via Paschen-alpha Excess: Spectroscopic Classification

 \subsection{Strong-lined WN Stars}

-Figure 4 presents spectra of stars 11 and 17.
+Figure 4 presents spectra of stars 11, 17, and 19.
 These stars exhibit broad emission lines, indicative of fast, extended stellar winds.
 For star 11 spectral emission features include Br$\gamma$, He {\sc i} at $\lambda$2.058 {\micron} and $\lambda$2.112 {\micron}, and He {\sc ii} at $\lambda$2.189 {\micron}.
 The latter of these features is probably the superposition of a He {\sc ii} $\lambda$2.189 {\micron} P Cygni profile and a blend of He {\sc i} emission at $\lambda$2.185 {\micron}.
 Weak emission from N {\sc iii} is also present at $\lambda$2.247 {\micron}, as well as a weak C~{\sc iii}/N~{\sc iii} blend at $\lambda$2.104 {\micron}.
 The weakness of He {\sc ii} relative to Br$\gamma$ and He {\sc i} at $\lambda$2.112 {\micron}, and the strong P Cygni emission component of He {\sc i} at $\lambda$2.058 {\micron}, are characteristics of late-type, hydrogen-rich, nitrogen-type stars, specifically WN8--9h stars (\ca{fig97}\cy{fig97}; \ca{mar08}~\cy{mar08}).

-The dominant emission feature in the spectrum of star 17 is He {\sc ii} at $\lambda$2.189 {\micron}, which indicates that it is of an early WN (WNE) subtype.
+The dominant emission feature in the spectrum of stars 17 and 19 are He {\sc ii} at $\lambda$2.189 {\micron}, which indicates that they are early WN (WNE) subtypes.
 Weak but broad He {\sc i} emission at $\lambda$2.058 {\micron} is present with a deep and highly blueshifted P Cygni absorption component.
-The large blueshift of this absorption component relative to the peak of the emission component highlights the high wind velocity of star 17 ($\delta\lambda$=0.015 {\micron} $\Rightarrow$ $v_{\textrm{ {wind}}}\approx2200$ km s$^{-1}$) relative to star 11 ($\delta\lambda$=0.006 {\micron} $\Rightarrow$ $v_{\textrm{ {wind}}}\approx900$ km s$^{-1}$).
-Furthermore, the emission lines of star 17 are exceptionally broad, having FWHM=155 \AA.
+The large blueshift of this absorption component relative to the peak of the emission component underscores the high wind velocity of star 17 ($\delta\lambda$=0.015 {\micron} $\Rightarrow$ $v_{\textrm{ {wind}}}\approx2200$\,km\,s$^{-1}$) relative to star 11 ($\delta\lambda$=0.006 {\micron} $\Rightarrow$ $v_{\textrm{ {wind}}}\approx900$ km s$^{-1}$).
+Furthermore, the emission lines of stars 17 and 19 are exceptionally broad, having FWHM$\approx$160 \AA.
 According to \ca{cro06}~(\cy{cro06}), WN stars with FWHM(He {\sc ii} $\lambda$2.189 {\micron})$~\ge~$130 {\AA} are classified as broad-lined WN stars (WNb).
-Star 17 satisfies the broad criterion, while the relative strength of He {\sc ii} relative to Br$\gamma$ and He {\sc i} is consistent with a WN5 spectral type.
-Thus, we classify star 17 as a WN5b star.
+Stars 17 and 19 satisfy the broad criterion, while the relative strength of He {\sc ii} relative to Br$\gamma$ and He {\sc i} is consistent with a WN5 spectral type.
+Thus, we classify stars 17 and 19 as a WN5b stars.